Nikola Bulatović

-Nikola Bulatović (born June 14, 1971) is a Montenegrin professional basketball coach and former player, who is an current assistant coach for Podgorica of the Prva A Liga and the ABA League Second Division.
+Nikola Bulatović (born August, 28 1971) is a Montenegrin former basketball player, who is a current General Manager for Podgorica of the Prva A Liga and the ABA League Second Division.

 Playing career

 Bulatović started his career in his hometown team Budućnost Podgorica.
 He was part of Partizan Belgrade squad that won national league and cup in 1994–95 season.
 He helped FMP Železnik to win their first national cup trophy in 1997 before returning to Budućnost, where he won two consecutive national titles.
 He returned to Partizan for the 2000–01 season before moving abroad, to Italian side Montepaschi Siena.
 He was the part of the side that won the last ever Saporta Cup trophy.
 Next season he played for Israeli side Hapoel Tel Aviv.
 In 2003 he signed for Greek club Apollon Patras but was released in August, before the season even started.
 Next few months he spent in Ukraine, in Azovmash Mariupol, before getting released in February 2004.
 Next month he rejoined his first club, Budućnost, but left soon without playing single game.
 He went to Romanian club CSU Asesoft Ploieşti where he was part of the squad that won EuroCup Challenge in 2005.
 Next season he started in Cyprus playing for AEL Limassol, in January 2006 he made a brief return to Asesoft Ploieşti, and month later he signed with Igokea from Bosnia.
 His last known club was Beovuk, a lower league club from Belgrade.